developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

 **Include -** used when referring to a decision by an administrator to elect to perform some Action or configuration as opposed to what the administrator is permitted to do, but may or may not elect to do.
 For example, an admin would be permitted to include one of everything, but likely would elect to include only one or a few.

 **Instance -** a SINGLE occurrence or use of something (such as a step, MC, group, sub-group, or sub-array).
-An Instance might refer to the inclusion of a step in a Transaction, an MC or group in a step, an MC or sub-group or sub-array in a group, or a sub-group as an element of a sub-array.
+An Instance might refer to the inclusion of a *Step* in a Transaction, an MC or group in a step, an MC or sub-group or sub-array in a group, or a sub-group as an element of a sub-array.

 **Transaction -** an ordered list of steps, each of which specifies one or more Actions to be performed or settings to be configured on a Zebra device.
-Steps are executed in the exact order specified within the transaction, but the order of execution within a step is controlled by the system.
-The recommended way to control order of execution, if required, is to use separate steps within a transaction.
+Steps are executed in the exact order specified within the transaction, but the order of execution within a *Step* is controlled by the system.
+The recommended way to control order of execution, if required, is to use separate *Steps* within a transaction.

 **Step -** a collection of Actions to be performed or settings to be configured at a specific point within a Transaction.
 Within a step, some MCs are defined directly (such as for entering a "Description"), while most are organized into Managed Configuration groups.
-An instance of a step may include no more than one instance of any MC or group that is defined as permitted for a step.
+An instance of a *Step* may include no more than one instance of any MC or group that is defined as permitted for a step.
 Within a step, all included MCs and groups, and anything included within any groups, are executed in an order determined by the system to afford the greatest likelihood of success.
 For example, the system might execute a Bluetooth configuration after an Action to enable Bluetooth because configuring Bluetooth might fail if attempted when Bluetooth was disabled.

 **Group -** See Managed Configuration group.